 Anachronism, that bane of all historical fiction writers, can crop up when you least expect it.
-Obvious New World acquisitions—coffee, cocoa, and tobacco—perhaps are easy enough to weed out.
+Obvious New World acquisitions—such as cocoa and tobacco—are easy enough to weed out.
 They are luxury items, associated with a certain lifestyle.

 New World produce of a humbler nature might sneak into the narrative undetected.
 Basic as it may seem, those medieval peasants aren’t eating potatoes in their stew, and they can’t throw tomatoes at the prisoners in the stocks.
 Sorry.